brandonbloom/jseg/README.md

   - Solve durability, caching, and transmission at another layer.
 - Query
   - Since dataset is small, assume it's OK to aggressively over-satisfy gets.
+  - If you need filtering, use alternative or additional data structure in your store.
 - Change Notifications
   - Wrap with domain-level store API and implement your own coarse-grain notifications for key entities.